About the exam:

 - Taken at a Test Centre

-- Duration 2hrs
+- Duration of 2 hours

-- Approx. 110 questions
+- Approximately 110 questions

 - Taken at a Test Centre